abhinandanchivate/LTIreq-Banking/day3A.md

 ## Concept

-High-level class should not depend on concrete class.
+High-level modules should depend on abstraction, not concrete classes.

+---

+## Scenario

+PaymentService directly creates CardPayment.

 ---